 Right in the middle of Copenhagen and hidden under the amazing Christiansborg Palace are the ruined walls of an 11th-century castle, quite literally a hidden gem and one of the most eye-opening sights in Copenhagen.

-Get yourself an all-access pass through the palace to get the insider’s view of not only the ruins but all the incredible rooms and features of the palace itself!
+Get yourself an all-access pass through the palace to get an insider’s view of not only the ruins but all the incredible rooms and features of the palace itself!
+This exclusive pass is your key to uncovering the secrets of this historic site, from royal chambers to majestic halls.

 2 – Experience a canal cruise through Nyhavn